You can also help by sharing this initiative on your social platforms.

 2. Follow SharkSafe Barrier on Instagram

 Don’t let your dives go to waste!
-Grab your mesh bag, scuba gear and data card to make #EveryDiveaSurveyDive and contribute to the #NextMillion2020 goal!
+Grab your mesh bag, scuba gear, and data card to make #EveryDiveaSurveyDive!

 Since the program’s launch in 2011, more than 50,000 divers have participated in Dive Against Debris in 114 countries around the world, reporting over 1 million pieces of trash.
 As the only underwater debris data collection program of its kind, Dive Against Debris both improves the health of ocean ecosystems through localized volunteer efforts and provides valuable information about underwater debris to help inform policy change.